-I. Aims 2
+1. Aims Z

-2. Legislation and guidance 2
+2. Legislation and guidance

 3. Roles and responsibilities 2

-4. Eliminating discrimination .
-5
+4. Eliminating discrimination 3

 5. Advancing equality of opportunity 3

-6. Fostering good relations .
-3
+6. Fostering good relations 3

-7. Equality considerations in decision-making 7
+7. Equality considerations in decision-making 4

 8. Equality objectives 4

-9. Monitoring arrangements .
-5
+9. Monitoring arrangements

-10. Links with other policies 9
+10. Links with other policies 4

-This policy sets out our approach to equality and the equality objectives for Nishkam School Multi Academy Trust: Section 8 sets out the equality objectives for Akaal Primary School Derby.
+This policy sets out our approach to equality and the equality objectives for Nishkam School Trust: Each school has its own objectives, which are available on their respective websites.